Alejogb1/job-board/blog-data/why-are-all-outputs-of-a-relu-neural-network-identical.md

 id: "why-are-all-outputs-of-a-relu-neural-network-identical"
 ---

-Okay, let's tackle this one.
+, let's tackle this one.
 I've seen this happen a few times during my tenure, usually when junior colleagues are diving into neural networks for the first time.
 It's a frustrating situation when you're expecting diverse outputs and instead get a sea of identical values.
 The culprit, when this happens with a ReLU network, almost always points to an issue with initialization or a specific architecture problem related to ReLU’s inherent characteristics.

 When all outputs from a ReLU network converge to the same value, it's a strong indicator that a significant portion of the neurons aren't learning effectively.
-ReLU, or Rectified Linear Unit, is an activation function defined as *f(x) = max(0, x)*.
+ReLU, or Rectified Linear Unit, is an activation function defined as _f(x) = max(0, x)_.
 This function introduces non-linearity into the network, allowing it to learn complex patterns.
 However, its behavior also presents a specific pitfall: the ‘dying ReLU’ problem.

 The heart of the issue lies in the fact that if the input to a ReLU neuron is negative during the forward pass, the neuron's output will be zero.
 During backpropagation, if the gradients become zero (which will happen if the input is zero, in effect for all negative inputs), that specific neuron essentially stops learning because its weights won't update.
 If many neurons in a given layer end up with all-negative inputs early on, their activation will remain zero forever.
 Consequently, the entire layer can become inactive, which, if widespread, results in all network outputs being the same—typically zero or a very small value close to zero, depending on later layers that might include bias terms.
 If you have a network with layers of relu and those output zeroes, the subsequent layers also receive zero input and then output zero.
 This cascades, leading to uniform output, often zero or very close to it.